OctopusDeploy/People/Support.md

 ### I write high quality responses quickly and with minimal oversight
 - I recognise Octopus is complex and I don't know everything about it, I reach out for help in a timely and effective way when I need it.
 - I write well crafted, succinct and informative support responses with minimal coaching.
-- I am gaining a good understanding of my area of speciality at Octopus, and can confidently answer support questions in this some of the knowledge areas that make up my speciality.
+- I am gaining a good understanding of my area of speciality at Octopus, and can confidently answer support questions in some of the knowledge areas that make up my speciality.
 - I am learning to anticipate my customer's needs.
 I am learning how to lead our customers to finding their own solutions.
 - I am learning how to qualify support tickets into the RUF and KUE categories.
 - I am learning to write clear, well researched issues that provide the Engineering team with clear customer impact and assist in root cause analysis.